richardkwo/google-voice-vote/README.md

 1. Register a Google account if you don't have one.
 Open Gmail and Google Voice accounts.

-2. Enable "forwarding SMS to Gmail" in your Google Voice
+2. Enable "forwarding SMS to Gmail" in your Google Voice.

 3. Edit `acc.info`.
 Put your Gmail address as first row, password as second row.
 Be careful if you enabled 2-step verification.
 Also, watch out for security concerns.